Sub-Saharan Africa·Ghana·Updated May 3, 2026

 What scams target tourists in Accra?

-The most frequently reported tourist scams in Accra are Advance Fee / "419" Friendship Scam, Airport Taxi Overcharge, Gemstone Investment Fraud, with 4 classified as high severity.
+The most frequently reported tourist scams in Accra are Fake Airbnb and Short-Let Apartment Listing, Romantic Friendship and Romance Scam (Sakawa), Advance Fee / "419" Friendship Scam, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Johannesburg and Nairobi.
+Similar patterns are also documented in Nairobi and Cape Town.

 Are taxis safe in Accra?